zeyouyang/MultiEmbedding-for-app-recommendation/README.md

 This is a release of the proposed model that combines the BERT-based embedding model and deep matrix factorization method for rating prediction.

 In total, our research developed 13 program files.

-Description of each program file:
+The description of each program file is as follows.

 1. Datapreprocessing.ipynb

    Preliminary processing of the collected data includes screening all data with at least six or more comments from the same user and pre-processing data for the review content.